 Assistant Editors: Will Roose and Thea Pederson

-Contributing Editors: Jess Alanis, Elliot Alpern, Yvette Benavides, Chaya Bhuvaneswar, Andrew Bockhold, Tom Conaghan, Lacey Dunham, Kevin Grauke, Ama Kwarteng, Christopher Lowe, Jake Murray, Caroline Read, Gauraa Shekhar, Megan Peck Shub, Mark Steinwachs, Catie Wiley, and Brenna Womer
+Contributing Editors: Elliot Alpern, Yvette Benavides, Chaya Bhuvaneswar, Andrew Bockhold, Kathryn Clymer-Knapp, Michael Colbert, Tom Conaghan, Lacey Dunham, Kevin Grauke, Ama Kwarteng, Christopher Lowe, Mackenzie McGee, Jake Murray, Caroline Read, Jose Rodriguez, Gauraa Shekhar, Megan Peck Shub, Mark Steinwachs, Catie Wiley, and Brenna Womer

 Board of Directors: Ruth Awad, Valerie Cumming, Keith Leonard, and Maggie Smith